WatchmeDoc/CS252-Amphipolis-Board-Game/README.txt

 >> Please DO NOT UNDER ANY CIRCUMSTANCE MAKE ANY NAME CHANGES to the folder "images_2020" as the file names are used pretty much everywhere.
 You may add a different image under the same name though for custom textures :))
->> Do not forget to include from .idea > artifacts > json-simple-1.1.1.jar file

 Enjoy the game :)